fgong-lp/testApp/README.md

 This repository has the code to reproduce the issue with ResponseClosedException, as described in ()

-It implements a Micronaut 4.1.x service that counts the number of bytes of https://micronaut.io/launch landing page.
+It is also to implements a Micronaut 4.1.x service that counts the number of bytes of https://micronaut.io/launch landing page.

 # How to reproduce
 Use Java 17.